wcfrobert/wthisj/README.md

 Running the main quick start script will produce the following:

-* `PunchingShearSection.preview()` plots a preview of the critical shear perimeter along with all of its geometric properties.
+* `PunchingShearSection.preview()` generates a preview of the critical shear perimeter, openings, columns, slab edge, as well as a tabulation of its geometric properties.

 <div align="center">
   <img src="https://github.com/wcfrobert/wthisj/blob/master/doc/preview.png?raw=true" alt="fig" style="width: 70%;" />